edgarmolina22/edgar-molina-training-plan/README.md

 - 15-week plan May 11 – Aug 23, 2026
 - Full 7-day weekly view with actual calendar dates
-- Completed workouts turn green when matched to Garmin data
+- Completed workouts turn green when matched to Garmin data (today's workout never auto-completes — `<` not `<=` today)
+- The **current week opens by default** when you load the page; past + future weeks stay collapsed
 - Filter by phase: Rehab · Rebuild · Build · Peak · Taper
+- **IT Band Strength Reference card** (top of tab) — one collapsible card with Daily activation + Strength A + Strength B exercises.
+Each week's day rows reference them by name; the card is the single source of truth so you don't see the same exercises duplicated across 15 weeks.
+- **Optional cycling indicator** (🚴 emoji on the week header bar) — appears on weeks where the plan suggests a flexible extra ride; hover for the full prescription
 - **Plan Health panel** (collapsible) — evaluates most recent week:
   - Mileage: warns if <80% or >115% of planned
   - Pace trend: flags >30s/mi slowdown, celebrates >20s improvement